CyberdyneCC/Thermos/CONTRIBUTING.md

 # Contribution Guidelines

-We will always have a need for developers to help improve Cauldron.
+We will always have a need for developers to help improve TCPR/KCauldron.
 Just make sure you follow our guidelines.

+**Note**: Use the handy ./makepatch.sh script to create patch files for changes between eclipse/Clean and eclipse/cauldron.
 Coding and Pull Request Conventions
 -----------

 * We generally follow the Sun/Oracle coding standards.
 * No tabs; use 4 spaces instead.
 * No trailing whitespaces.
-* No CRLF line endings, LF only; will be converted automatically by git
+* No CRLF line endings, LF only; *will be converted automatically by git*
 * No 80 column limit or 'weird' midstatement newlines.
 * The number of commits in a pull request should be kept to a minimum (squish them into one most of the time - use common sense!).
 * No merges should be included in pull requests unless the pull request's purpose is a merge.